sarahbroton/translatorapp3000/README.md

 - We welcome contributions!
 Here are some ways you can get started:

 1. Report bugs:  If you encouter any bugs, please let us know by opening up an issues and let us know the problem
-2. Contribute Code:  If you are a developer and want to contirbute, follow the instructions below to get started
+2. Contribute Code:  If you are a developer and want to contribute, follow the instructions below to get started
 3. Suggestions:  If you don't want to code and have some awesome ideas, open up an issue explaining some updates or improvements you would like to see
 4. Documentation:  If you see the need for some additional documentation, feel free to add some